Complaints we receive about billing include claims that a consumer:

 - the current due date and due date for any outstanding amounts

-- one free method of bill payment
+- one method of bill payment that is free of charges imposed by the provider

 - any charges that exceed any spend limits